Showing posts with label Jeya Mohan. Show all posts

 Jeya Mohan

 This is an English Translation of "Aram", a short Story written by Jeya Mohan.
-To read Rectitude short story in Tamil : http://www.jeyamohan.in/ .
-This is 5th English Translation in the Classic Tamil Short Stories Series.
-Translated from Tamil by K. Saravanan.
+Translated by by Saravanan Karmegam.

-The Pre-noon sunlight was seen falling across the central yard situated just beyond the veranda fostered with broader stones, like a white drape.
+The fore-noon sunlight was falling across the central yard, just beyond the veranda found fostered with broader stones, like a white drape.
 On the other side, there was a room that looked similar to the long veranda.
-The elderly man was sitting on a low-lying swing chair in that room.
-A brass betel leaves casket was on his lap and he was peeling off areca nuts with areca nut cutter.
-With his spectacle sitting on his nose just below its usual place, his face carried a deep attention of playing children.
+An elderly man was sitting on a low-lying swing chair in that room with brass betel leaves casket on his lap.
+He was slicing off betel nuts with a nut cutter.
+With his spectacle sitting on his nose just below its usual place, his face bore a deep attentiveness of children playing a serious game.

-The one who invited was coming behind me, informed him “Writer Jeya Mohan has come”.
+The one who greeted was coming behind me, informed him “Writer Jeya Mohan has come”.
 He had to articulate my name several times aloud quaking the air around there.
-The elderly man looked up and said, “Please come…Please come”.
-As he signalled the inviter to bring a chair, the inviter brought a tin chair, stretched it out and placed it near him.
-“He is Saminathan…retired teacher”…he told.
+The elderly man looked up and said, “Please come in…Please come”.
+He gestured to the man who welcomed me in to bring a chair, stretched it out and placed it near him.
+“He is Saminathan…a retired teacher”…he told.
 I greeted him with ‘Vanakkam’ once again.
-“He is very close to Janaki Raman” the elderly man said.
-He asked me to sit.
-His smile showed that he had not yet recognized me.
+“He is very close to Janaki Raman” the elderly man said and asked me be seated.
+His grin proved that he had not yet recognized me.

-While sitting on the chair, one of its legs got stuck in the dent on the cement floor and lurched a bit.
-I moved it aside without getting up and sat.
+One of the legs of the chair got stuck in the dent on the cement floor and lurched a little.
+I adjusted it a little to avoid the crack without getting up and then sat.
 There were a lot of holes in the bamboo planks that were lying underneath the thatch interwoven with the beams.
-A dark beetle came out from one of the holes, revolved with the sound of a Tambura.
-His areca nut cutter was peeling off areca nuts smoothly with an ease of experience gained over the years.
+A dark beetle emerged from one of the holes, revolved with the sound of a Tambura.
+His areca nut cutter was slicing away areca nuts smoothly with an ease of experience gained over the years.
 He collected areca nut peels that were falling like crushed rice pieces and kept in a small box.

-When he asked me whether I was staying at my native place, I could understand what he had assumed.
+When he asked me whether I was still staying at my native place, I could understand what he had assumed.
 I replied with a smile “I am in Nagercoil”.
 Once I noticed that he was watching my lips, I wrote ‘Nagercoil, Jeya Mohan’ at the edge of Dina Malar lying on the hands of the easy chair.
 He caught hold of my hands with gleaming eyes.
 “I am happy….I am so happy.
 It is a big honour for me”, he uttered.
-I wrote back it was a honour only for me.
-He nodded his head with a smile.
+I wrote back honour was mine.
+He bobbed his head with a smile.

 “Did you meet Ravi Subramaniyam?”